cornQ/goobd-admin-experience/README.txt

 - Preserves scoped horizontal scrolling inside native statistics components

 v1.25.2 plugin identity consistency:
-- Renames the public plugin to goo.bd Admin Experience for YOURLS
+- Renames the public plugin to goobd Admin Experience for YOURLS
 - Aligns the gettext text domain and locale filenames with the `goobd-admin-experience` plugin slug
 - Keeps CORNQ as the author and default brand attribution